Paw565pl/task-management/README.md

 ## Technologies Used

-- **C#**: The versatile and powerful programming language at the core of the API.
-- **ASP.NET**: A high-performance, open-source framework for building modern, cloud-enabled, Internet-connected applications.
+- **C# & ASP\.NET Core**: Core development language and framework.
+- **Mapperly**: A compile-time source generator for fast and type-safe object mapping in C#.
+- **FusionCache**: High-performance, multi-layered caching.
+- **Scalar**: A modern and intuitive tool for generating interactive API documentation.
+- **Docker**: A platform for developing, shipping, and running applications in containers, ensuring environmental consistency.
 - **Keycloak**: An open-source Identity and Access Management solution, providing robust authentication and authorization services via OAuth2.
-- **Mapperly**: A compile-time source generator for fast and type-safe object mapping in C#.
 - **PostgreSQL**: A powerful, open-source object-relational database system known for its reliability, feature robustness, and performance.
-- **Docker**: A platform for developing, shipping, and running applications in containers, ensuring environmental consistency.
-- **Scalar**: A modern and intuitive tool for generating interactive API documentation.
+- **Jaeger**: Distributed tracing and observability through the power of OpenTelemetry.

 ## How to run it locally?